 - flour, water, salt, food coloring ~ ratio: 2 – 2 – 1.
 So, 1/4 cup flour + 1/4 cup water + 1/8 of salt.
 Mix dry ingredients first (flour and salt).
 Add a drop of food coloring to HOT water and pour it into the flour and salt mixture.
 Mix well until smooth.
 This is a kind of “watery play dough” recipe.

-Despite the BABY SENSORY PAINT or slime being TASTE SAFE, you want to discourage little ones from eating it!
+Despite this paint or slime being taste-safe, you want to discourage little ones from eating it!

-We want to DETER little ones from eating anything that is NOT food!
-Good habits will ensure SAFE play!
-So, if they put it into their mouth, calmly say “No, not for eating.
+We want to deter little ones from eating anything that is not food!
+Good habits will ensure safe play!
+So, if they put it into their mouth, calmly say, “No, not for eating.
 Not in your mouth.” or “Do not put it in your mouth.
 This is not food.”
 Or stick a tongue out and make a yucky /disgusted face.
 Most importantly, model appropriate ways to play.
-If the behavior persists, remove and introduce it later.
+If the behavior persists, remove it and introduce it later.

 - to promote cognitive growth

 - to strengthen fine motor control